49ers rally late behind Trey Lance to beat Broncos 21-20 on rookie Jake Moody's kick

 He looked good against the Broncos, throwing mostly short passes in his brief action.
 He went 4 for 5 for 65 yards — thanks in part to Deebo Samuel turning two short passes into long gains — but San Francisco (1-1) settled for a field goal after a sack in the red zone stalled the drive.

+"It felt really good to be out there with the guys in a game environment," Purdy said.
+"Obviously, just get the nerves out a little bit, just build up to a game and everything. ...
+It felt really good to be out there for a drive and the game environment."

-Wilson then came on and efficiently moved the Broncos (0-2) down the field on a 13-play drive that also ended in a field goal.
-After taking until his fourth drive last week to lead Denver to a score on a TD pass, Wilson looked sharper against a San Francisco defense that had most of its starters outside of holding out star edge rusher Nick Bosa.
+Russell Wilson then came on for Denver and efficiently moved the Broncos (0-2) down the field on a 13-play drive that also ended in a field goal.
+After taking until his fourth drive last week to lead Denver to a score on a TD pass, Wilson looked better against a San Francisco defense that had most of its starters outside of holding out star edge rusher Nick Bosa.

 Wilson completed 3 of 6 passes for 24 yards and also ran three times for 25 yards before turning the game over to Jarrett Stidham.

-While Purdy has the starting spot solidified in San Francisco, Sam Darnold and Lance are battling to be the backups.

-Darnold came in the game first and completed 11 of 14 passes for 109 yards.
-He had one pass intercepted that deflected off rookie receiver Ronnie Bell and ended his night with an 11-yard TD pass to undrafted rookie fullback Jack Colletto.
+Darnold relieved Purdy and completed 11 of 14 passes for 109 yards.
+He had one pass intercepted that deflected off Bell and ended his night with an 11-yard TD pass to undrafted rookie fullback Jack Colletto.

+Lance then overcame the shaky start to lead the Niners back for the win.

 BACK IN ACTION